 Glaucoma damages your optic nerve the way high blood pressure damages your cardiovascular system.
-When fluid pressure increases significantly inside your eye, this pressure progressively impairs the ability of your optic nerve to transmit visual signals to your brain. scientists aren't sure how intraocular pressure damage the optic nerve but know abnormally high intraocular pressure can lead to blindness if not treated with medications or surgery.
+When fluid pressure increases significantly inside your eye, this pressure progressively impairs the ability of your optic nerve to transmit visual signals to your brain.
+Scientists aren't sure how intraocular pressure damages the optic nerve but know abnormally high intraocular pressure can lead to blindness if not treated with medications or surgery.

 Facts about Glaucoma

 Glaucoma is not a single disease but an umbrella term for over a dozen different eye conditions affecting the optic nerve and causing loss of vision.
 Open-angle glaucoma is the most commonly diagnosed type of glaucoma resulting from clogged drainage canals and an open, wide angle between the cornea and iris.
 Symptoms of open-angle glaucoma may not be noticeable for decades following its onset, which makes receiving regular eye exams even more important, especially for people over 40.